Roy Nissany: Sportscar racing career

+European Le Mans Series

+At the end of 2024, Nissany took part in the European Le Mans Series rookie test, driving a Ferrari 296 GT3 for AF Corse.

-On the 24 of February 2025, it was announced that Nissany would make his full-time debut in the 2025 European Le Mans Series driving for the Duqueine Team in LMP2.
+On 24 February 2025, it was announced that Nissany would make his full-time debut in the 2025 European Le Mans Series driving for the Duqueine Team in LMP2.
 This would be his first foray into sportscar racing.
 This was also his first time driving in any series in almost a year.
+Alongside Reshad de Gerus, Nissany scored a best result of seventh at Le Castellet and finished 15th in the standings, last of the full-time drivers.'
+Nissany took part in one qualifying session during the campaign, placing sixth at Silverstone.

+In 2026, Nissany returned to the ELMS, joining Nielsen Racing.

 Driving standards

 Throughout his time in FIA Formula 2, Nissany's racecraft has borne the brunt of criticism.
 This culminated in a chaotic 2022 season, which began when Richard Verschoor called for the Israeli driver to "go choose another sport" after the latter's defensive driving had caused a collision which ended the Dutchman's race in Bahrain.
 Another notable collision came at Silverstone, where Nissany received a five-place grid penalty, having forced Dennis Hauger off the track on the exit on the approach to Vale, which subsequently forced Hauger's car over the sausage kerb on the inside of the corner, catapulting it onto the Halo of Nissany's vehicle.
 Later in the year, a collision with David Beckmann at Zandvoort caused Nissany to be banned from the subsequent round, as he had accrued twelve penalty points across the campaign.

-Nissany once again amassed a number of penalty points during the subsequent campaign, sitting on nine penalty points after twelve rounds.
+Nissany once again amassed a number of penalty points during the 2023 season, sitting on nine penalty points after twelve rounds.
 Chief among his misdeeds proved to be a collision with Zane Maloney at Monza, where the Israeli spun his rival on the main straightaway, causing Maloney's car to impact the barriers heavily and earning Nissany three penalty points.